A multiscale numerical approach to investigate interfacial mass transfer in three phase flow: application to metallurgical bottom-blown ladles: Material and Methods

 \subsection{Mathematical model}

 The experiments analyzed are isothermal and they involve three immiscible phases: water, air and oil.
 While water and oil are incompressible, the injected air bubbles are in theory compressible.
 To simplify the model and reduce the computational load, we neglect the compressibility effects of air.
 This hypothesis is reasonable if the hydrostatic pressure of the system is significantly smaller than the atmospheric pressure $ \rho_{\mathrm{w}} g h_{\mathrm{w}} \ll p_{\mathrm{atm}} $.

-We have to mention that, as shown in Table \ref{tab-1}, we choose to use a value of the air density $\rho_{\mathrm{a}}$ that is ten times bigger than the air density at STP.
-It was observed that this change does not significantly impact the results of the simulations.
-However, a reduction of the density ratio $\rho_{\mathrm{w}}/\rho_{\mathrm{a}}$ makes the pressure-Poisson problem converge significantly faster, increasing computational efficiency.
+Esmaeeli \& Tryggvason \cite{esmaeeli1998direct} and Cano-Lozano et al. \cite{cano2016paths} studied the effect of the numerical value of the air density in bubbly flows.
+They reported that a higher numerical air density had only a small influence on the rise velocity, which is explained by the pressure gradient in the bubble remaining much smaller than in the surrounding liquid.
+We also show in Appendix \ref{bubble_plume_structure} that momentum-driven effects should have negligible effect on the vertical velocity of the bubble plume.
+Consequently, we can increase the air density with negligible effect on the flow.
+A reduction of the density ratio $\rho_{\mathrm{w}}/\rho_{\mathrm{a}}$, makes the pressure-Poisson problem converge significantly faster, increasing computational efficiency.
+We choose to use a value of the air density $\rho_{\mathrm{a}}$ that is ten times bigger than the air density at STP, as shown in Table \ref{tab-1}.

 Interface capturing is included with the multi-VOF approach, with three indicator functions $f_i$ to identify the different phases.
 The $f_i$ have to respect a volume conservation equation

 The three $f_i$ have to sum up to 1 in each cell at each time instant

 Local physical properties are computed with the VOF-weighted average of the phasic properties.